Miami Crushes No. 3 Notre Dame 41-8; Hurricanes Make Playoff Push Amid Upsets

 Notre Dame looks like a 1980s Big Ten team.
 Slow.
 Lumbering.
 Unable to push the ball downfield.
 And Miami tonight looks like 1980s Miami.2017-11-12 03:36:46

-One thing Notre Dame didn't have to do much during its 8-1 start was ask Wimbush to make plays with his arm.
+One thing Notre Dame didn't have to do much of during its 8-1 start was ask Wimbush to make plays with his arm.
 He's a running quarterback who completed 51.5 percent of his passes this season, though he was able to take care of the ball, as his two interceptions showed.

 Miami's defense forced Wimbush into throwing two picks in this game, though.
-The junior was briefly benched by head coach Brian Kelly in a move that Jordan Cornette of ESPN 1000 didn't understand:
+Head coach Brian Kelly briefly benched the junior in a move that Jordan Cornette of ESPN 1000 didn't understand:

 jordan cornette @jordancornette